ARMmbed/mbed-os-5-docs/docs/porting/psa/crypto.md

 <h2 id="crypto-port">Mbed Crypto</h2>

+Mbed OS provides Mbed Crypto for targets that require support for entropy injection.
 For information about Mbed Crypto, please refer to [the Mbed Crypto repository](https://github.com/ARMmbed/mbed-crypto).

+Both targets newly ported to Mbed OS and existing targets that use entropy injection require passing tests to validate Mbed Crypto functionality.

+We run tests by default on some supported boards.
+To run the tests on a custom board, you can also run the tests manually by specifying additional compiler flags from the command-line.

-## Testing
+### Testing

-Mbed OS currently provide two test for Mbed Crypto
+Mbed OS currently provides two tests for Mbed Crypto:

-* Test for initialisation of the Mbed Crypto module
+- A test for initialization of the Mbed Crypto module.
-* Test for entropy injection feature
+- A test for entropy injection feature.

-In order to run these tests make sure the following configuration is set in your target:
+To run these tests, make sure the following configuration is set in your target:

-1.  "extra_labels" contains the label "PSA".
-For example in [K64F](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L1451) and [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7694)
+1.  `extra_labels` contains the label `PSA`.
+Please see an example using the [K64F](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L1451) or [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7694).
-2. "MBEDTLS_PSA_CRYPTO_C" macro is enabled.
-For example in [K64F](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L1454) and [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7697)
+1.  `MBEDTLS_PSA_CRYPTO_C` macro is enabled.
+Please see an example using the [K64F](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L1454) or [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7697).
-3. "MBEDTLS_ENTROPY_NV_SEED" macro is enabled in the SPE.
-If the device does not have TRNG or if entropy injection test is wanted.
-For example in [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7673)
+1. `MBEDTLS_ENTROPY_NV_SEED` macro is enabled in the SPE if the device does not have TRNG or if you want the entropy injection test.
+Please see an example using the [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7673).
-4. "MBEDTLS_PLATFORM_NV_SEED_READ_MACRO" macro is set to "mbed_default_seed_read" in the SPE.
-If the device does not have TRNG or if entropy injection test is wanted.
-For example in [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7674)
+1. `MBEDTLS_PLATFORM_NV_SEED_READ_MACRO` macro is set to `mbed_default_seed_read` in the SPE if the device does not have TRNG or if you want the entropy injection test.
+Please see an example using the [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7674).
-5. "MBEDTLS_PLATFORM_NV_SEED_WRITE_MACRO" macro is set to mbed_default_seed_write" in the SPE.
-If the device does not have TRNG or if entropy injection test is wanted.
-For example in [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7674)
+1. `MBEDTLS_PLATFORM_NV_SEED_WRITE_MACRO` macro is set to `mbed_default_seed_write` in the SPE if the device does not have TRNG or if you want the entropy injection test.
+Please see an example using the [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7674).

 ### Compile and run

-In order to compile and run the Mbed Crypto Test run the following command:
+To compile and run the Mbed Crypto tests, run the following command:

 ```
 mbed test -t <toolchain> -m <target> -n *entropy_inject,*crypto_init
 ```